eclipse/xacc/docs/source/basics.rst

 Intermediate Representation, Kernels, and Compilers
 ----------------------------------------------------
 Above we mentioned a ``program`` variable but did not detail how it was created.
-This instances is represented in XACC as a ``CompositeInstruction``.
-The creation of ``Instructions`` and ``CompositeInstruction`` is demonstrated here.
+This instance is represented in XACC as a ``CompositeInstruction``.
+The creation of ``Instruction`` and ``CompositeInstruction`` is demonstrated below.
 First, we create this instances via an implementation of the ``IRProvider``, specifically a 3 instruction circuit with one parameterized ``Ry`` on a variable ``theta``.